 Skip to main content

-(Originally published in the Spring 2001 issue of American Archaeology)
+(Originally published in the Spring 2001 issue of American Archaeology and updated November 2024)

-In addition to the prehistoric midden and living area, cultural resources represented at the site include a brick limekiln ruin filled with burnt oyster shell.
-The kiln is likely related to a group of pilings along the shoreline, perhaps the remains of a maritime business venture that went bust in the 19th century.
+Other cultural resources represented at the site include a brick limekiln ruin filled with burnt oyster shell.
+The kiln is likely related to a group of pilings along the shoreline, perhaps the remains of a maritime business venture that went bankrupt in the 19th century.

-In the Fall of 2000, in a meeting with landowner Richard Warbasse, the Conservancy’s Mark Michel and Rob Crisell discussed the idea of protecting the property as an archaeological preserve.
-Unfortunately, one could only guess at the condition of subsurface features, since no formal excavations had taken place.
+In the fall of 2000, in a meeting with landowner Richard Warbasse, the Conservancy’s Mark Michel and Rob Crisell discussed the idea of protecting the property as an archaeological preserve.
+Unfortunately, one could only guess the condition of subsurface features since no formal excavations had taken place.
 Warbasse generously agreed to allow the Conservancy two months to test the site.

 Maryland State Archaeologist Richard Hughes recommended Towson University archaeologist Bob Wall for the dig.
-Wall had worked most recently on the Barton property in Cumberland, Maryland, assisting the Conservancy in its efforts to permanently preserve this important prehistoric site (see “Prehistory at Maryland’s Crossroads,” Fall 2000).
-In December, Wall and his team dug a series of test pits in the field, encountering prehistoric shell nearly everywhere they looked.
-One unit revealed intact shells at the bottom of the midden and very distinct features below that, including two trash pits with shells and animal bones.
-Wall notes that Lowery and others have identified artifacts that indicate very early occupation at the site, perhaps as long ago as 6000 B.C.
+Wall had worked most recently on the Barton property in Cumberland, Maryland, assisting the Conservancy in its efforts to permanently preserve this important site (see “Prehistory at Maryland’s Crossroads,” Fall 2000).
+In December, Wall and his team dug a series of test pits in the field, encountering ancient shells nearly everywhere they looked.
+One unit revealed intact shells at the bottom of the midden and distinct features below that, including two trash pits with shells and animal bones.
+Wall notes that Lowery and others have identified artifacts that indicate early occupation at the site, as long ago as 6000 B.C.

 “I’ve run into enough of these sites to know that you usually don’t get very good preservation in them,” says Wall, who hopes to return to the property in the future.